-[LUM#1] Citizen science, a counter-culture on the move
+[LUM#1] Citizen science, a counterculture on the rise

-Voluntarily independent, based on the involvement of volunteer citizens, "citizen science" is not afraid to call itself revolutionary.
-Nor are they afraid of stirring up controversy...
+Willingly independent and based on the involvement of volunteer citizens, "citizen science" is not afraid to call itself revolutionary.
+Nor is it afraid to stir up controversy...

 CC by SA

-Their credo: refuse to allow knowledge to be confiscated by institutions.
-Proponents of citizen science are inventing new ways of organizing themselves, in a much more participatory mode, with no hierarchy," explains Guillaume Bagnolini, philosopher of science.
-The scientific method remains the same, but the mode of governance changes to adopt an associative model.
-This is unprecedented in the history of science .
+Their credo: refuse to allow knowledge to be confiscated by institutions. " Supporters of citizen science are inventing new ways of organizing themselves, in a much more participatory, non-hierarchical manner," explains Guillaume Bagnolini, philosopher of science. " The scientific method remains the same, but the mode of governance is changing to adopt an associative model.
+This is unprecedented in the history of science."

 Open-source biology